caciulla/caciulla.github.io/_posts/2022-09-08-amaro-project.markdown

 ## Portfolio - Amaro Project

-For this project I created a webiste that displays training material I created for a restaurant in Austin, Texas.
+For this project I created a website that displays training material I created for a restaurant in Austin, Texas.

 I originally wrote this crash course as an oral presentation to help better familiarize the staff with our beverage program.